sunnysunny77/api/README.md

-Thes settings in config.class.php need to match the evironment.
+Thes settings in config.class.php and session.inc.php need to match the evironment.